Jeyaa-NKS/Gene-Cluster-Analysis/README.md

 ## Exploratory Data Analysis

 Principal Component Analysis (PCA): PCA was applied to reduce the dimensionality of the data while retaining 90% of the explained variance.
 The cumulative explained variance was visualized.

+## Machine Learning Models

+Decision Tree Classifier: A decision tree classifier was trained with a maximum depth of 3 and a minimum of 5 samples per leaf.
+It achieved an accuracy of 90%.

+Random Forest Classifier: A random forest classifier with 100 estimators was trained and achieved an accuracy of 75%.